cloud-hypervisor/cloud-hypervisor/README.md

 ### Architectures

 Cloud Hypervisor supports the `x86-64` and `AArch64` architecture.
-There are some small differences in functionality between the two architectures.
+There are some small differences in functionality between the two architecture (see #1125).

 ### Guest OS